Jichao-Peng/PMRID-Pytorch/README.md

 generate_list.py is for generate list for trainning

-main.py is for train and test dataset
+main.py is for training and testing dataset